-Some big news from the world of P2P investing: Ratesetter is initiating the first major changes to its product in years, and aims to ‘simplify’ their offering and make it less confusing to investors.
-Quite often as we have seen in this industry, making changes is often adverse to investors, with management mumbo-jumbo used to try to persuade investors that the move will be better off for them: examples include Property Partner’s double whammy of monthly and annual fees and Kuflink’s reduction of skin in the game first loss from 25% to 5%.
+Some big news from the world of P2P investing.
+Ratesetter is initiating the first major changes to its product in years.
+This aims to ‘simplify’ their offering and make it less confusing to investors.
+Quite often as we have seen in this industry, making changes is often adverse to investors.
+Management mumbo-jumbo is used to try to persuade investors that the move will be better off for them.
+Examples include Property Partner‘s double whammy of monthly and annual fees and Kuflink’s reduction of skin in the game first loss from 25% to 5%.

 Secondly, the performance has been good for many investors.
 With a provision fund attached to its products, returns have been reliable and as stated.
-Compare this to the erratic returns seen at Zopa, valuation and management debacles at other property-related companies and lower platform risk and it could be said that Ratesetter is a better performing investment out there than many other platforms which have double the headline rate such as Funding Secure.
+Compare this to the erratic returns seen at Zopa, or valuation and management debacles elsewhere.
+With a lower platform risk and it could be said that Ratesetter is a better performing investment out there than many other platforms which have double the headline rate such as Funding Secure.

 Whilst there may be legitimate concerns on how this provision fund might cope during a downturn, it is easy to envisage that people’s holdings in Ratesetter may comprise a decent amount of a portfolio.

 Currently, investors have three options: the Rolling market, the 1-year market and 5-year market.
 All operate independently, in that the rate of interest fluctuates according to demand.
 Take any two days and you will receive different rates.
 The range can be large.
 People that have chosen to automatically reinvest in the 5-year market for example can receive anything between 4% to 6% annualised depending on the prevailing rate at the time.